Flevy Management Insights Case Study

 Finally, the organization should consider seeking external help to implement the new Management Accounting system.
 Experienced consultants can provide valuable insights, guide the implementation process, and help avoid common pitfalls.

-To improve the effectiveness of implementation, we can leverage best practice documents in Management Accounting.
-These resources below were developed by management consulting firms and Management Accounting subject matter experts.
+To improve the effectiveness of implementation, we can leverage the Management Accounting templates below that were developed by management consulting firms and Management Accounting subject matter experts.

 Integration with Existing Systems